Music is the language of the soul.

 While that last line is a little awkward in English, it makes sense in the full context of the song.
 Here, 楊俊逸 (yáng yùn yì) — Psy.P is talking about his Scorpio tendency to start drama with his words.

 4. “Stranger in the North” by Wang Lee Hom (2017) (漂向北方 piāo xiàng běi fāng by 王力宏 wáng lì hóng)

 Taiwanese pop music has its own fairly long list of pop music icons, and 王力宏 (wáng lì hóng) — Wang Leehom is definitely one of them.
 “Stranger in the North” is catchy and very high-energy, making it the perfect song to try and memorize while sitting in traffic.

 There are a lot of complex prepositions in this song and the rapping portions are fairly quick, making it ideal for the intermediate learner.

-飄向北方別問我家鄉 (piāo xiàng běi fāng bié wèn wǒ jiā xiāng) — I traveled to the north, don’t ask about my hometown
+飄向北方別問我家鄉 (piāo xiàng běi fāng bié wèn wǒ jiā xiāng) — I drift to the north, don’t ask about my hometown

-高聳古老的城牆 擋不住憂傷 (gāo sǒng gǔ lǎo de chéng qiáng dǎng bù zhù yōu shāng) — not even the towering old wall could block the sadness
+高聳古老的城牆 擋不住憂傷 (gāo sǒng gǔ lǎo de chéng qiáng dǎng bú zhù yōu shāng) — The towering old walls can’t hold back the sadness

 5. “Light Years Away” by G.E.M (2016) (光年之外 guāng nián zhī wài by 邓紫棋 dèng zǐ qí)